East Fork of the Carson River and the Pacific Crest Trail

 I've gotten offered lots of rides down the dirt road from the Marines, but they are not supposed to pick up backpackers, and I'm pretty serious about walking everywhere.
 But I really appreciate the offers.
-Thanks boys.
+Thanks Marines.

 The Last bit of the Pacific Crest Trail up to the North side of the Sonora Gap.